ungarj/mapchete/doc/source/installation.rst

     $ pip install .

-To make sure Rasterio and Fiona are properly built against your local GDAL installation, don't install the binaries but build them on your system:
+To make sure Rasterio, Fiona and Shapely are properly built against your local GDAL and GEOS installations, don't install the binaries but build them on your system:

 .. code-block:: shell

-    $ pip install --upgrade rasterio fiona --no-binary :all:
+    $ pip install --upgrade rasterio fiona shapely --no-binary :all: